MalleNur/project-milestone4/README.md

    ### First Time Visitor Goals
     As a first time user:
     - I want to be able to navugate the website without problems
-    - I want to easily find information about the BookCircle and its social meetups.
+    - I want to easily find information about the BookCircle and its social meet & greet.
     - I want to be able to register to become a member of the BookCircle.

    ### Returning Visior Goals
     As a returning visitor:
-    - I want to be able to see information about previous and next meetup.
+    - I want to be able to see information about previous and next meet & greet.
-    - I want to be able to post comments about the meetup and book.
+    - I want to be able to post comments about the meet & greet and book.
     - I want to be able to vote for "book of the month".

   ### Design